 Keep your pets safe and secure in a well-ventilated crate or carrier.
-Whether wire mesh, hard plastic or a soft-sided carrier, make sure it’s large enough for your pet to stand, sit, lie down and turn around in, easily.
-If your pet is not already comfortable with being in a crate or carrier get him/her used to the carrier in your home, before the trip.
+Whether a wire mesh, hard plastic or a soft-sided carrier, make sure it’s large enough for your pet to stand, sit, lie down, and turn around in, easily.
+If your pet is not already comfortable with being in a crate or carrier, get them used to one in your home before the trip.

 Accustom your pet to riding in the car by taking them on a few short drives first.
 From there, gradually lengthen the time of each trip.
 Be sure to always secure the crate so it won’t slide or shift in the event of a quick stop.
-Additionally, If you will not be using a carrier, don’t allow your pet to ride with his head outside the window, and always keep him/her in the back seat in a harness attached to a seat buckle.
+Additionally, If you will not be using a carrier, don’t allow your pet to ride with their head outside the window, and always keep them in the back seat in a harness attached to a seat buckle.

 5) Never Leave Your Pet Alone in a Parked Vehicle